‘90s Music Trends That Shaped a Decade

 Rap and hip-hop rose from subculture status in the 1980s to world domination during the 1990s, and both genres' dynamism caused this success.
 It wasn't just Public Enemy and N.W.A that dominated the Billboard charts, but Snoop Dogg, Eminem, The Notorious B.I.G, 2Pac, and later on, Jay-Z.

-Female rappers and hip-hop artists like Salt-N-Pepa, Queen Latifah, Missy Elliot, and TLC also led the way: Lauryn Hill's The Miseducation of Lauryn Hill debuted at number one on the Billboard 200 and subsequently sold over 19 million copies globally.
+Female rappers and hip-hop artists like Salt-N-Pepa, Queen Latifah, Missy Elliott, and TLC also led the way: Lauryn Hill's The Miseducation of Lauryn Hill debuted at number one on the Billboard 200 and subsequently sold over 19 million copies globally.

 The ‘90s is often referred to as the golden age of R&B – and while that’s a bold statement, it's hard to deny.
 It was the decade that cemented Whitney Houston as the best-selling female R&B artist of the 20th century and saw Billboard magazine name Mariah Carey ‘Artist of the Decade’ in the US.

 We also saw R&B’s relationship with hip-hop grow ever closer throughout the decade, with new jack swing and classic soul-inspired vocal harmonies bridging the gap between the two genres.
-This welcome fusion was embodied by artists such as Janet Jackson, Boyz II Men, and Mary J Blige.
+This welcome fusion was embodied by artists such as Janet Jackson, Boys II Men, and Mary J Blige.

 Mariah Carey and Ol' Dirty Bastard's 1995 collaboration "Fantasy" is synonymous with the vibe of the ‘90s hip-hop and R&B crossover.